What is an Alpaca?

 Alpacas are livestock

 Alpacas are gentle and an easy animal to raise.
 If you are possibly interested in raising alpacas it would be most helpful to first decide what purpose they will be used for.
 First, and foremost, alpacas are livestock.
 That doesn’t preclude raising them as a family project or more like “pets”.
-Alpacas have the designation of livestock because they produce a product and they can’t be raised in areas that don’t allow livestock.
-The main product they produce is fiber or wool and occasionally for their meat and hides.
+Alpacas have the designation of livestock because they produce a product.
+The main product they produce is fiber or wool.

 Not all alpacas are created equal.